 For more information, see the Accounting Standards Board guidance on how self-assessed taxes are entered in accounting (opens in a new window) (available in Finnish and Swedish, link to Finnish)

-If you paid your tax on the due date and your tax refund was also used to cover the tax, the payment you made will usually be credited to you in a week.
-However, if you have other overdue taxes or future instalments of the same tax type to pay, or if the Tax Administration does not have your bank account number, the payment cannot be credited to you.
+If you paid your tax on the due date and your tax refund was also used to cover the tax, the payment you made will be paid back to you in about a week.
+However, it will not be paid back if you have other overdue taxes that fall under the same category of taxes, or if you have upcoming future instalments of overdue other taxes to pay.
+Your bank account number must be on the Tax Administration’s records.

 If the tax you paid was a self-assessed tax, how you receive your payment back depends on what you have selected as your refund time and refund limit in MyTax.
 Read more about refunds of self-assessed taxes.
 If you have selected that your payments should be used to pay for upcoming self-assessed taxes, you can request your payment to be refunded back to you.
 See instructions: How to request a refund of your payment in MyTax

 Keep yourself updated on your taxes and payments in MyTax.

 You receive a summary if, for example, you have unpaid taxes of if a tax refund has been used on your taxes.
 Companies and organisations that have regular operations also receive summaries regularly.

 Example: The due date for an individual taxpayer’s real estate tax had been 6 August.
 She forgot to pay the tax by the due date.
 Because of the unpaid tax, she receives a summary at the beginning of September.
 The summary is sent to her by letter, and it contains a reminder of the overdue real estate tax that she should have paid in August.
 There is also a set of instructions for payment.
 If she were to log in to MyTax, she could see the summary on 1 September.

 All individuals who have enabled Suomi.fi messages get the summaries only in MyTax.